awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

    If your version is earlier than 1\.9\.0, then you must update it\.
 For more information, see the updating sections of [Managing the Amazon VPC CNI add\-on](managing-vpc-cni.md)\.

-1. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI Daemonset\.
-When you deploy a 1\.21 or later cluster, version 1\.10\.1 or later of the VPC CNI add\-on is deployed with it, and this setting is `true` by default\.
+1. Enable the parameter to assign prefixes to network interfaces for the Amazon VPC CNI daemonset\.
+When you deploy a 1\.21 or later cluster, version 1\.10\.1 or later of the VPC CNI add\-on is deployed with it\.
+If you created the cluster with the IPv6 family, this setting was set to `true` by default\.
+If you created the cluster with the IPv4 family, this setting was set to `false` by default\.

    ```
    kubectl set env daemonset aws-node -n kube-system ENABLE_PREFIX_DELEGATION=true